slavik0329/BetterAuction/SecurityAudit.md

 Document status: work in progress

 ## Background And History
-* Amir requested for an audit of an auction contract
+* Mar 20 2017 - Amir requested for an audit of an auction contract
-* Steve wrote the initial smart contract
+* Mar 21 2017 - Steve wrote the initial smart contract
-* There were several cycles of:
+* Mar 21 to Apr 5 2017 - There were several cycles of:
   * My review and recommended code changes, including:
     * Moving magic numbers into constants
     * Moving some logic into modifiers